 Rosemary.
 For the first year, I have enough rosemary.
 I bought one of those rosemary Christmas trees.
 I love to roast vegetables with rosemary….so now I pick up the plant and use the scissors to keep snipping the plant back into the Christmas tree shape.
 I get at least a couple of tablespoons per trimming…finally enough rosemary.

 So that’s my lesson this week.
-If I want a diet full of plant nutrients and I don’t want a huge grocery bill, I need to think of my vegetable garden as a source of HUNDREDS of plants.
+If I want a diet full of plant nutrients and I don’t want a huge grocery bill, I need to think of my vegetable garden as a source of HUNDREDS of vegetables and plants.
 I’ve never really noticed how many vegetables it takes to have a nutritious diet.

 Another way to think about it is…let’s modestly say you need five vegetable and fruit servings per day.
 Here in Colorado, we have about 4 months of non-growing seasons.
 So five servings per day x 30 days x 4 months means I need to have at least 600 servings of vegetables and fruit PER PERSON preserved in cool storage, cans or the freezer by December 1st if I want to grow my own food.
 WOW.
 All I can say is thank you to all the farmers who have been providing this for me my whole life!